-Skyfall, the 23rd and newest James Bond film, ties to accomplish many different things during its 143-minute run time.
+Skyfall, the 23rd and newest James Bond film, tries to accomplish many different things during its 143-minute run time.
 It attempts to refit the Daniel Craig-era Bond films to allow for the return of some of the series’ better-known components (Q branch, for example), while at the same time taking Craig’s Bond on a more personal journey than the character is usually allowed.
 It aspires to create a showy and memorable Bond villain who has secret and intimate ties with MI6 and Judi Dench’s M. It wants to be a thematically deeper Bond film, complete with an underlining battle pitting old-school super-spy resourcefulness against modern-day tech superiority.
 And I think because it tries to do all of these things, it ends up not doing any of them particularly well.

 Yeah, it was a surprise to me too, especially considering how great a huge majority of the film’s reviews have been, which makes me odd man out this go-round.
 But so be it.
 I’ll take the bullet.
 Skyfall just isn’t a particularly good Bond movie.
 It’s certainly nowhere nowhere near the quality of Casino Royale, Craig’s first Bond outing and, so far, the best film the series has produced.